Black–Scholes model: Fundamental hypotheses

 With these assumptions, suppose there is a derivative security also trading in this market.
-It is specified that this security will have a certain payoff at a specified date in the future, depending on the values taken by the stock up to that date.
+It is specified that this security will have a certain payoff on a specified future date, depending on the values of the stock up to that date.
 Even though the path the stock price will take in the future is unknown, the derivative's price can be determined at the current time.
 For the special case of a European call or put option, Black and Scholes showed that "it is possible to create a hedged position, consisting of a long position in the stock and a short position in the option, whose value will not depend on the price of the stock".
 Their dynamic hedging strategy led to a partial differential equation which governs the price of the option.
 Its solution is given by the Black–Scholes formula.

 Several of these assumptions of the original model have been removed in subsequent extensions of the model.
 Modern versions account for dynamic interest rates (Merton, 1976), transaction costs and taxes (Ingersoll, 1976), and dividend payout.

 Notation

-The notation used in the analysis of the Black-Scholes model is defined as follows (definitions grouped by subject):
+The notation used in the analysis of the Black–Scholes model is defined as follows (definitions grouped by subject):